Transformers as Implicit State Estimators: In-Context Learning in Dynamical Systems: Simulation Results

+We start by evaluating the transformer in an in-context learning setting on linear dynamical systems.
+The transformer model used in these experiments has $32$ layers, $4$ attention heads and a hidden size of $512$.
+Unless otherwise noted, evaluation is performed on batches of $5000$ randomly sampled examples.
+The noise covariances are fixed at $\sigma_q^2 = \sigma_r^2 = 0.025$, and the Kalman filter baseline is initialized with a zero state estimate and identity error covariance.

-Before we delve into in-context learning, a natural question to ask would be whether the transformers can perform explicit state estimation given the input in the form of expression (\ref{format:scalar}).
-To this end, we train the transformer to output the state for scalar measurements and Strategy 1 using the loss function
+Before analyzing in-context output prediction performance, we first demonstrate that transformers can explicitly estimate the latent state sequence from scalar observations provided in the format of expression~(\ref{format:scalar}).
+To this end, we train a transformer under the unitary-interpolated dynamics regime (Strategy 1) to directly predict the hidden state using the loss function